chengwenxi/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 #### Setting the current minimum stake amount

 One detail we deferred earlier is how the current minimum stake amount is set.
-Normally, this is just equal to the base stake amount, which is a parameter of the Nitro chain.
+Normally, this is just equal to the base stake amount, which is a parameter of the Mantle chain.
 However, if the chain has been slow to make progress in confirming RBlocks, the stake requirement will escalate temporarily.
 Specifically, the base stake amount is multiplied by a factor that is exponential in the time since the deadline of the first unresolved RBlock passed.
 This ensures that if malicious parties are placing false stakes to try to delay progress (despite the fact that they’re losing those stakes), the stake requirement goes up so that the cost of such a delay attack increases exponentially.
 As RBlock resolution starts advancing again, the stake requirement will go back down.

 ### Rules for Confirming or Rejecting RBlocks